CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 ## Sharing Visualizations

+**Individual Images**

-Once you are happy with the XIC or MS/MS plots you can export your XIC and spectra as vector graphics (.svg) and view and export values under XIC Integration
+Once you are happy with the XIC or MS/MS plots you can export your XIC and spectra as vector graphics (.svg) and view and export values under XIC Integration.

+**Full Visualization**

 To share the interactive LCMS-Dashboard view, simply click "Link to these plots" botton on the left and copy the new url.
 This link saves all the settings in your visualization.
 If you open it up, it will keep all the data and settings exactly the same.

 ## Saving Visualizations